-An applicant may apply for an extension of time to file an application referred to in paragraph 34(1)(a) of the Act or renew a registration under section 46, after the time limit has passed (therefore, only a request under subsection 47(2) of the Act is applicable).
-The applicant must pay the prescribed fee (see section 14 of the Trademarks Regulations (the "Regulations") and item 1 of the Schedule) as well as explain the reason(s) why it could not do the act within the prescribed period.
-Evidence that the event has occurred is not required so long as the event was clearly described in the request.
+An applicant may apply for an extension of time to file an application referred to in paragraph 34(1)(a) of the Act or renew a registration under section 46 of the Act, after the time limit has passed.
+In accordance with section 14 of the Trademarks Regulations and subsection 47(2) of the Act, the applicant must pay the prescribed fee for an extension of time (to find out the exact amount of the fee, please consult the list of fees for trademarks) and explain the reason(s) why they could not do the act within the prescribed period.
+Evidence that the event has occurred is not required so long as the event is clearly described in the request.

 If the Registrar grants the extension of time, the period may only be extended by a maximum of seven days.